If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 A few quick brewing tips for V60

 Brewing that perfect cup of coffee with a Hario V60 takes a few tries.
-Here’s what works best for me after years of dialing in:

-• Grind size: Medium-fine (like sea salt).
-Adjust if your brew runs too fast or tastes off
+• Grind size.
+Medium-fine (like sea salt).
+Adjust if your brew runs too fast or tastes off.

 Blooming coffee beans with the Hario V60.